 The Diploma in Psychological Coaching is an ISCP Recogised programme and BPS Approved course.

 This modular Diploma in Psychological Coaching programme provides opportunities for participants to become knowledgeable about the theory, research and practice of coaching.
 Programme Learners can choose to demonstrate in their written and recorded coaching a psychological model of coaching depending.
 The programmes provide over 100 hours of training plus a distance learning component.
 The taught work for the Diploma is usually the three certificate programmes, but one or more of these may be omitted where students can demonstrate a sufficient standard.
-In the Certificate in Psychological Coaching/Coaching Psychology module, students will be expected to be coaching coachees, clients or staff.
+In the Certificate in Psychological Coaching/Coaching Psychology module, learners will be expected to be coaching coachees, clients or staff.
 The programme includes coaching in particular forms of coaching: life/personal, performance, business, executive, stress management.

 To enable successful graduates to become knowledgeable in coaching and the psychology of coaching and be proficient in coaching skills.
-The course objectives are all of those in each of the modules.
+The programme objectives are all of those in each of the modules.

 The Diploma consists of three modular certificate programmes:

 a) *Certificate in Coaching (Option 1 or 2) (6 days or 5 intensive days)